 Although I love the Summer months, I by far love this time of year for baking and cooking.
 The warmth of a comforting bowl of soup, a big pan of Lasagna and of course, all the recipes with apples and pumpkins are top on my list.

-Today we are sharing one of the most amazing recipes from Apple Week.
+Today we are sharing one of the most amazing recipes.
 Truly my friends, you need to run (or jump in your car) and go as fast as you can to the Apple Orchard or grocery store and grab yourself some apples and apple juice.
 Because this Fried Apples Recipe tastes exactly like the ones you get at Cracker Barrel Restaurant.

 Growing up my Mom always made Fried Apples, but the ones she made were actually fried in butter and brown sugar.
 And although they were delicious, I’m sure they weren’t the best for us.
 Not having another recipe to use, I duplicated the way she served them for many, many years.